DefJia/Documents_in_Markdown/English_Notes/Internatinal_law_of_trade.md

 #### 2. Between countries: comity

-Held that a court could request compliance by a foreign sovereign as a matter of comity, but could not order compliance
+​	Held that a court could request compliance by a foreign sovereign as a matter of comity, but could not order compliance.

-Comity requires that we respect other countries sovereignty and law so that they will respect ours.
+​	Comity requires that we respect other countries sovereignty and law so that they will respect ours.

 - U.S. Courts Apply Comity and Refuse to Take Jurisdiction When:
   - The defendant is a sovereign state
   - Defendant has insufficient contacts with the U.S.
   - Another judicial forum is more convenient
   - Congress did not intend U.S. statute to apply extraterritorially (治外法权地)
-  - Case concerns act of sovereign state on its own territory
+  - The case concerns act of sovereign state on its own territory

 #### 3. Some country separates another country, how to divide their right?

 With a change in sovereignty over territory, several legal consequences arise and we apply the following rules.

-· Successor states are bound by **dispositive treaties**- treaties concerned with rights over territory (boundaries & servitudes)
+- Successor states are bound by **dispositive treaties**-treaties concerned with rights over territory (boundaries & servitudes)

-**·** **Merge Rule**- treaties in effect in a former state remain in effect in its territory when in a former state remain in effect in its territory when it becomes part of a new state
+- Merge Rule - treaties in effect in a former state remain in effect in its territory when in a former state remain in effect in its territory when it becomes part of a new state

-  · Ex.
-Treaties of both Egypt and Syria remained in effect when they merged into the United Arab Republic
+  > Eg: Treaties of both Egypt and Syria remained in effect when they merged into the United Arab Republic

-**· Moving Boundaries Rule**- treaties of state absorbing new territory become effective within absorbed territory
+- Moving Boundaries Rule - treaties of state absorbing new territory become effective within absorbed territory

-  · Ex.
-France’s treaties displaced German treaties in annexed territory of Alsace-Lorraine at end of WWI
+  > Eg: France's treaties displaced German treaties in annexed territory of Alsace-Lorraine at end of WWI

-**· Clean State Doctrine **– new state created from colony not bound by treaties of its former colonial power
+- Clean State Doctrine – new state created from colony not bound by treaties of its former colonial power

- Succession of State **– when two states agree to join and form single state or when a state dissolve into two or more states, the new states are bound by the predecessor’s treaties.
+- Succession of State – when two states agree to join and form single state or when a state dissolve into two or more states, the new states are bound by the predecessor’s treaties.

 > Eg: When the Soviet Union split in 1991, the 12 republics were bound by the existing treaties of the Soviet 		Union

 #### 4. The difference of IGO and NGO

-#### 5. EU/UN organization

 International Persons – International Organization

-· According to the United National Charter, there are two kinds of international organizations:
+- According to the United National Charter, there are two kinds of international organizations:

-1. Intergovernmental organization (IGO)
+  - Intergovernmental organization (IGO)

-2. Private or nongovernmental organization (NGO)
+  - Private or nongovernmental organization (NGO)

-· IGO is a permanent organization set up by two or more states to carry on activities of common interest
+- IGO is a permanent organization set up by two or more states to carry on activities of common interest

-· NGO is an international organization made up of organizations other than states.
+- NGO is an international organization made up of organizations other than states.

-· May be nonprofit NGO or for-profit multinational enterprise (MNE)
+- May be nonprofit NGO or for-profit multinational enterprise (MNE)

 International Persons-IGOs